Partners Harvard Medical International: Organization

 Another PHI project is its collaboration with Wockhardt Hospitals Limited, a private sector chain of super-specialty hospitals based in Mumbai, India.
 In 2005, after PHMI and Wockhardt together designed a quality and performance improvement program, Wockhardt's Mulund hospital received accreditation from Joint Commission International (JCI).
 Further work led to JCI's accreditation of Wockhardt's Bangalore hospital in 2008.

 Recent projects have focused on improving diabetes care in Libya, helping develop of a new medical school in Saudi Arabia, and conceptual planning for schools of nursing, medicine, and allied health in Pakistan.
-PHI has also partnered with Vitals Global Healthcare, which is entrusted to develop new facilities in Malta, under a PPP initiative estimated at around 200 million Euro to introduce new medical facilities on the island.
+PHI has also partnered with Vitals Global Healthcare, which is entrusted to develop new facilities in Malta, under a PPP initiative estimated at 200 million Euro to introduce new medical facilities on the island.

 PHI has around 20 full-time employees based in its Boston headquarters.
 A number of full-time staff are on the faculty of Harvard Medical School and have served in different roles at Harvard-affiliated hospitals in the Boston area.
 Its staff has expertise in nursing, architecture and facilities planning, and management consulting.